artahadhahd/tixt/README.md

 # Tixt
 Tixt is a new file editor and directory manager focusing on the user's comfort rather than its own power.

-## This is an expermintal product!
+## This is an experimental product!
 Please report bugs.

 # Keybindings
 `$` is the prefix or `ctrl` key.